Vector35/binaryninja-api/docs/getting-started.md

 3. Clicking an item in the recent files list
 4. Running Binary Ninja with an optional command-line parameter
 5. Opening a file from a URL via the `⌘-l` or `⌃-l` hotkey
+6. Opening a file using the binaryninja: url handler.
+For security reasons, the url handler requires you to confirm a warning before opening a file via the url handler.
+The url handler can open remote URLs like: `binaryninja:https://captf.com/2015/plaidctf/pwnable/datastore_7e64104f876f0aa3f8330a409d9b9924.elf`, or even local files like `binarynina://bin/ls` in cases where you wish to script up Binary Ninja from a local webapp.

 ![recent files](/images/recent.png "Recent Files")